Keystone Resort: Teller Lift Accident

 The Teller Lift was a Yan 1000 model triple chair installed in 1984 as part of the North Peak expansion.
-On December 14th, 1985 the upper bullwheel disconnected from the main gearbox shaft, resulting in dozens of lift riders being thrown from their chairs onto the slope below.
+On December 14, 1985, the upper bullwheel disconnected from the main gearbox shaft, resulting in dozens of lift riders being thrown from their chairs onto the slope below.
 Two riders were killed and an additional 47 were injured.
 Faulty welding was blamed for the accident.
 The lift was rebuilt by Yan as the Ruby Lift, free of charge.
 Settlements between Yan and injured skiers topped over seven million dollars.

-Summer activities
+Activities

-During the summer, visitors to Keystone resort often participate in hiking, horseback riding, fly-fishing, whitewater rafting, paddle boat and stand up paddle board rentals and mountain biking.
+During the summer, visitors to Keystone resort often participate in hiking, horseback riding, fly-fishing, whitewater rafting, paddle boat and standup paddle board rentals and mountain biking.
+Additionally, Keystone provides lift access for mountain hiking events and hundreds of miles of single-track mountain biking.

 Keystone Resort is also home to two 18-hole championship golf courses, The Ranch and River Run.
 The Ranch course was designed by Robert Trent Jones Jr. and is situated next to a historic ranching homestead.